gwuhaolin/spring-data-rest-js/README.md

 ```

 #### Get Response
-request return response in `Promise`,if request success `Promise` will resolve json data,if will reject a `Request` object will `Request.error` store error reason
+request return response in `Promise`,if request success `Promise` will resolve json data,if will reject a `SpringRequest` object will `SpringRequest.error` store error reason

 ##### send request and get response data
 ```js